gadenbuie/xaringanExtra/README.md

 need to reload to reconnect.
 But once everyone is connected, a message will appear for the viewer to prompt them to reconnect.

-If you are the presenter and you load the broadcast link, the broadcst will automatically reconnect and start broadcasting.
+If you are the presenter and you load the broadcast link, the broadcast will automatically reconnect and start broadcasting.
 If you want to view your slides without broadcasting, just load the plain URL for the slides without the `?broadcast=...` portion.
 From this view, you can restart